frodobots-org/core_concepts_demo/README.md

 ## Drive-To-Earn
 On receiving proof that the robot has travelled a certain distance, and the necessary checks have been completed, the host account deposits FBTL tokens using the command line cli to the driver's wallet address received by the front-end.
 Drivers are paid in <b>FBT Litecoin (FBTL)</b>, at a rate of 1 FBTL every 50m driven.
-Currently, there is a supply of `1000 FBTL` held by the minting authority - to supply 50km worth of proven drives./n
+Currently, there is a supply of `1000 FBTL` held by the minting authority - to supply 50km worth of proven drives.

 On the successful verification of a 50m stretch of drive, the Frodobot pings a remote server to deposit `1 FBTL` into the Virtual Driver's account.